Jan 9 • 1HR 40M

 Dwarkesh Patel - 01:09:01:

-Yeah, it'll be way better than how income taxes work.
-None of it's like open to potentially even the government itself, right?
-But okay, so another concern is that's fine for things that are like above ground and legible.
-But what about you find out through, like, yeah, I don't know, like some sort of surveying or whatever that this land has a lot of oil under it.
-And then you buy it.
-But obviously you're not going to tell the government that I just found like however many.
+Another concern is that that’s fine for things that are above ground and legible but what if you find out through some sort of surveying that this land has a lot of oil under it and then you buy it but obviously you're not going to tell the government that I just found an oil well.

 Lars Doucet - 01:09:26: